octopus-network/near-ibc/README.md

   * This function can ONLY be called from root account.
   * This function will be called in function `BankKeeper::mint_coins` which is implemented by module `transfer`.
   * This function will check whether the sub-account for the asset corresponding to the `denomination` of the coin (passed by the caller) is existed.
 If not, a new sub-account will be created and initialized automatically.
 Then the function `mint` of the contract of the sub-account will be called automatically.
 (Also refer to [sub-accounts for assets from other chains](#sub-accounts-for-assets-from-other-chains).)
-  * When it is necessary to create sub-account for a new asset, this function will also check the duplication for both `denomination` and `asset id` (refer to [sub-accounts for assets from other chains](#sub-accounts-for-assets-from-other-chains)) to avoid hash collisions.
+  * When it is necessary to create sub-account for a new asset, this function will also check for duplication of both `denomination` and `asset id` (refer to [sub-accounts for assets from other chains](#sub-accounts-for-assets-from-other-chains)) in order to avoid hash collisions.
 Besides, the mappings of `denomination` and `asset id` are also be stored in this contract.
 * Function `burn_asset`:
   * This function can ONLY be called from root account.
   * This function will be called in function `BankKeeper::burn_coins` which is implemented by module `transfer`.